yellowtree/geoip-detect/readme.txt

 * UI: Showing the time for the subsequent lookup on the Test Lookup page

 * Minimum Wordpress version is 5.4 now.
-* Update some libraries & dev tools
+* Update some internal libraries & dev tools

 = 4.2.3 =
 * FIX: Further improve the Maxmind admin notice UI